corentinbeaulieu/benchy-zig/README.md

 ### Debug

 - [ ] Enhance (memory management, idiomatic zig, builtins... )
+- [ ] Do not print YAML parsing debug info
 - [ ] Script named after the csv if given with option
 - [ ] Get the `CLOCK_MONOTONIC_RAW` clock for measure
 - [ ] Add tests